aaronm7n/Messenger_App/README.md

 #### Sprint 0

-Duration: 18/09/2023-dd/mm/yyyy

-Research for the programing language for front end and back end.
-Use case Diagram and use cases started.

-#### Sprint x

-Duration: dd/mm/yyyy-dd/mm/yyyy
+Duration: 18/09/2023 - 21/09/2023

 ##### Completed Tasks

-1. Task 1
-2. Task 2
-3. ...
+1. Research angular.js and react.js for viable technologies
+2. Research socket.io and vue.js for viable technologies
+3. Use case Diagram and use cases desciptions created.
+4. Modify README.md to fulfil requirements for Team assignment 1.

 ##### Contributions: